hjlee5037/Automated-Hydrogel-Patterning-Project/README.md

 # Workflow
 1) Using datagenerator.py RGB values of each pH color are retreived from a pre-existing pH scale (.png).
 Specifically, we cropped out small images of each color from the scale, and generated their RGB values, calculated the weighted grayscale value (c = 0.299 * R + 0.587 * G + 0.114 * B).
 These are organized into a csv file (dataset.csv) in order to train/test the model.
 2) Use the find command in order to replace the text .png with nothing.
 This way we have only the pH values and their corresponding grayscale values.
-3) We use pHcalculator.py to build the neural network and predict the pH value of an input image.
+3) We use pHcalculator.py to build a machine learning model and predict the pH value of an input image.
 80% of the dataset.csv data is used for training the neural network, while the remaining 20% is used for testing.
-4) We build a neural network model based on random forest regression.
+4) We build a machine learning model based on random forest regression.
 This constructs a multitude of decision trees and outputs the classifcation or average prediction of each tree.
 The model is saved as a joblib file (pH_model.joblib) and will be used to predict pH of colors later on.
 5) We retreive predicted y values (pH's) based on x_test, and compare with the pre-defined y_test using a scatter plot.
 6) We can also retreive the mean absolute error (MAE) and mean squared error values (MAE) for our model.
 7) We use our code to input an image file, calculate the weighted grayscale after getting RGB values of a single pixel sample, and use the model to predict the pH of the image.